jupyter-server/enterprise_gateway/docs/source/config-options.md

 * `port_range`: This process proxy configuration entry can be used to override `--EnterpriseGatewayApp.port_range`.
 Any values specified in the config dictionary override the globally defined values.
 These apply to all `RemoteProcessProxy` kernels.

+### Per-kernel Environment Overrides
+In some cases, it is useful to allow specific values that exist in a kernel.json `env` stanza to be overridden on a per-kernel basis.
+For example, if the kernelspec supports resource limitations you may want to allow some requests to have access to more memory or GPUs than another.
+Enterprise Gateway enables this capability by honoring environment variables provided in the json request over those same-named variables in the kernel.json `env` stanza.

+Environment variables for which this can occur are any variables prefixed with `KERNEL_` (with the exception of the internal `KERNEL_GATEWAY` variable) as well as any variables listed in the `--JupyterWebsocketPersonality.env_whitelist` command-line option (or via the `KG_ENV_WHITELIST` variable).
+Locally defined variables listed in `KG_PROCESS_ENV_WHITELIST` are also honored.